addresscloud/terraform-aws-tile-service/examples/tilejson-response/README.md

 # TileJSON Integration Response Template Example

-This example extends the [Custom domain name example](../custom-domain/) to re-write the TileJSON response on-the-fly using an API Gateway Mapping Template.
+This example extends the [Custom domain name example](../custom-domain/) to rewrite the TileJSON response on-the-fly using an API Gateway Mapping Template.

 For example, given the TileJSON below the "<DOMAIN_PREFIX>" value is substitute for the `$context.domainPrefix` variable[^1] after the TileJSON has been returned from S3.
 This on-the-fly substitution is useful in cases where TileJSON files are shared between different instances of the module.